23rd September 2008

 We headed back to Iglesia de San Francisco before that one closed as well.
 The church has two awesome things to see.
 One, The wonderful underground catacombs - probably ubiquitous in European medieval churches but quite a novelty for me - where over 70,000 dead have been buried.
 The bones seem to have been sorted and arranged in shapes for unknown reason.
 Two, the huge library consisting of thousands and thousands of ancient texts and historical document.
 The mural of the last supper is worth a see.
 I mean, how many times have you seen guinea pig being served on that table.

-Today, I do not remember how we found Junius.
-It was one of the best decision we took.
+We found Junius serendipitously.
 Situated in Miraflores, it is a very elegant dinner and a show place.

-Before anything else, this is where we had our first Pisco Sour.
+This is where we had our first Pisco Sour.
 It is an extremely refreshing cocktail made using a local brandy called Pisco, lime juice, sugar syrup, egg white and bitters.
-I literally did not drink anything else in my entire trip.
+I did not try any other drink my entire trip.

-The food was awesome.
-The show was fantastic with both local Peruvian and Latino performers.
+The shows were fantastic with both local Peruvian and Latino performers.

-As we headed back to the hotel to call it a day, I could not help comparing our first day here with our first in Egypt and feel disappointed.
-The comparison may seem unfair, especially, since we saw the Egyptian Museum which is top five in my museums list, on that day.
-The sites were nice but nothing earth-shattering.
+As we headed back to the hotel to call it a day, I could not help comparing our first day here with our first in Egypt and feel a wee bit disappointed.
+The comparison may seem unfair, especially, since we saw the Egyptian Museum on that day which is top five in my museums list.
+Lima was nice but nothing earth-shattering.

 But then, hey, this is just day one.